MelloTonio/NLW_Node_API-Rest/web/README.md

 ## Packages Setup
 <i>In this first step we will ensure that all packages needed to run the web app are installed</i>

+<strong>IMPORTANT! - Make sure the backend is running before running the web server</strong>

 run ```npm install``` (This command will perform the installation of all necessary packages)

 ## React Scripts